pablogarciaamolina/TFG/develop_guide.md

 ## MODELS

 - Implementation of a base class for all classification models, so adding new model is easier and they all share a common api
+- Base class for LLMs APIs !

 ## PIPELINE

-- Implement pipeline for using CLI to clasify a datset using Mistral and Gemini

 ## IMPLEMENTATION / Notebooks?